 But since I have realized the power of compounding interest, my longest format of investment has been monthly systematic investment plans (SIPs).
 This has made me a good personal investor.

 What is your view on trading?

 Wealth is not made by making impulsive choices.
-I have realised that - when you trade frequently, the broker makes money, not you.
+I have realized that – when you trade frequently, the broker makes money, not you.
 Trading is, of course, not bad provided you have learned the rules of trading.

 In the formula of compound interest which is Amount= Principal (1 + r/n)nt.
 Now, in this formula, the variable time (t) has the highest impact.
-This means that the longer you invest, the impact on your wealth will be bigger.
+This means that the longer you invest, the more impact your wealth will be bigger.
 The second variable is cost, so, if you keep churning too fast, you’re paying a lot of costs.
 That cost could have become your saving or your principal which over time would have again compounded.
 Hence, keep your costs low and keep your time horizon long.

 How do you save and invest/allocate your earnings?

 Essentially we all are salaried people and our source of income is monthly.
-So, we have only one source of income but over 100 other sources for expenses.
+So, we have only one source of income but over 100 other sources of expenses.
 If we ever make a list of expenses, we would notice that there are so many outflow items that go from a single wallet while we only have one inflow item.
 Now, this realization makes us aware that investing has to be an act of responsibility.